Kitchen Cabinet Lighting Installed

 A junction box for the under cabinet lights and a combination box for an electrical outlet and cable TV

-I installed a junction box under the counter top where a space had been left open for a chair.
-I had to put a junction box in order to extend the power and telephone so I added an outlet and a phone jack there.
+I installed a junction box under the countertop where a space had been left open for a chair.
+I had to put a junction box in there to extend the power and telephone, so I added an outlet and a phone jack.
 It fit right in to have another junction box in the same area.
-I needed the other two gang blue junction box to accommodate all of the wires for the under cabinet light fixtures as each light is fed with a separate home run.
+I needed the other two-gang blue junction box to accommodate all of the wires for the under-cabinet light fixtures, as each light is fed with a separate home run.

-At the time of the rough-in, all of the kitchen cabinet light fixtures had not been purchased yet.
-Consequently I had to try and anticipate all possible wiring that would be needed for the kitchen cabinet lighting installed after the cabinets are installed.
+At the rough-in time, all kitchen cabinet light fixtures had not been purchased yet.
+Consequently, I had to anticipate all possible wiring that would be needed for the kitchen cabinet lighting after the cabinets were installed.

-Notice how the access hole beneath the junction boxes was cut at a 45 degree angle.
-This was done to make it easier to patch using the same drywall piece that was removed.
+Notice how the access hole beneath the junction boxes was cut at a 45-degree angle.
+This was done to make patching easier using the same removed drywall piece.

 Rough wiring for kitchen cabinet lights, counter top outlets and a wall switch

-The wiring hanging from the ceiling is for the low voltage recessed cabinet lights.
-I used standard Romex cable for the low voltage wiring because it is approved and rated to be installed in walls.
+The wiring hanging from the ceiling is for the low-voltage recessed cabinet lights.
+I used standard Romex cable for the low-voltage wiring because it is approved and rated for wall installation.

-The wire on the left is the connection to the power transformer for the low voltage kitchen cabinet lighting installed.
-The blue box in the upper left part of the wall is for the electrical receptacle outlet that the transformer will plug into.
+The wire on the left connects to the power transformer for the low-voltage kitchen cabinet lighting installed.
+The blue box in the upper left of the wall is for the electrical receptacle outlet the transformer will plug into.
 I used a Carlon #B121ADJH PVC adjustable box for that.

 Low voltage wires roughed-in prior to the installation of the kitchen cabinets